edamamet/nimi-dots/README.md

 to make switching between dotfiles easier, move all your dotfiles (including .git/) into a subdirectory. name it whatever you want.

-your dotfiles should now be in `~/dotfiles/your-dotfiles-name`
+your dotfiles should now be in `~/dotfiles/your-dotfiles`

-this way, you can use `fstow your-dotfiles-name`, and you can switch to mine with `fstow nimi-dots`, and back again.
+this way, you can use `fstow your-dotfiles`, and you can switch to mine with `fstow nimi-dots`, and back again.

 >`fstow` is an alias of mine and it's included in my [zshrc](https://github.com/edamamet/nimi-dots/blob/master/.zshrc). for reference, the alias is:
 ```
-stow --override='.*?' --adopt nimi-dots
+stow --override='.*?' --adopt
 ```

 </details>